draeger-lab/refinegems/docs/source/modules-desc/growth.rst

 Minimal medium
 --------------

-Using the :py:func:`~refinegems.analysis.growth.model_minimal_medium`, a minimal medium (composition) can be calculated.
+Using :py:func:`~refinegems.analysis.growth.model_minimal_medium`, a minimal medium (composition) can be calculated.

 Since the description of a minimal medium can vary, refineGEMs provides different ways to calculate one, set using the parameter ``objective``:

-- flux: find the minimal fluxes for the current medium
+- ``flux``: find the minimal fluxes for the current medium
-- medium: find the minimal number of compounds based on the current medium
+- ``medium``: find the minimal number of compounds based on the current medium
-- exchanges: find the minimal number of compounds for a medium based on the exchange reactions in the model
+- ``exchanges``: find the minimal number of compounds for a medium based on the exchange reactions in the model

 .. note::